Mike's World

 This is a simple home page to give links to various things I'm (mike slattery) interested in at the moment.
 Here's a photo of me.

-Some day this may look more official, but in the meantime I guess I should at least mention that I'm an associate professor in the Department of Mathematics, Statistics, and Computer Science at Marquette University in Milwaukee, Wisconsin U.S.A.
+I'm an associate professor in the Department of Mathematics, Statistics, and Computer Science at Marquette University in Milwaukee, Wisconsin U.S.A.

 This link to MathSciNet is just here for my own use.
 It won't work from unauthorized sites.